minprog/app-studio/40 Projects/40 To-Do List/10 Assignment.md

 - Implement `onCreate()`: write code that creates a table called `todos` with columns `title` and `completed`.
 Add code that creates three sample to-do items for testing purposes.
 - Implement `onUpdate()`: write code that drops the table and recreates it by calling `onCreate()`.

+Tip: use zeroes and ones for the boolean `completed` in the database!

 ## Step 4: Make it a singleton

 We'll convert the `TodoDatabase` class into a Singleton.